History of Claressa Shields in Timeline

 Claressa Shields

 Claressa Shields is a highly decorated American professional boxer and former mixed martial artist.
-She is a multi-division world champion, having held titles in five weight classes, including undisputed championships at light middleweight and middleweight.
-She holds the record for becoming a two, three, four and five division world champion in the fewest professional fights.
-As of late 2022, she was ranked as the world's best active female middleweight by BoxRec and the best active female boxer, pound for pound, by ESPN and The Ring.
-She has recently captured the undisputed female heavyweight title since February 2025.
+She has won 18 major world championships across five weight classes, achieving undisputed titles in both light middleweight and middleweight divisions.
+Shields holds records for being the fastest to become a two, three, four, and five-division world champion in professional boxing.
+She held the WBC and IBF female super middleweight titles, the WBO female light heavyweight title, and the undisputed female heavyweight title.
+Currently, she is ranked as the world's best active female light heavyweight by BoxRec and is considered the best active female boxer, pound for pound, by ESPN and The Ring.

 March 17, 1995: Claressa Shields Born

 On March 17, 1995, Claressa Maria Shields was born.
-She is an American professional boxer and former professional mixed martial artist.
+She would grow up to become an accomplished American professional boxer and former professional mixed martial artist.

 Others born on this day/year

-In 2011, Claressa Shields competed in her first open-division tournament, the National Police Athletic League Championships where she won the middleweight title, was named top overall fighter, and qualified for the U.S. Olympic Trials.
+In 2011, Shields competed in her first open-division tournament, the National Police Athletic League Championships.
+She won the middleweight title and was named top overall fighter and also qualified for the U.S. Olympic Trials.

 February 2012: U.S. Olympic Trials Winner

-In February 2012, Claressa Shields won the U.S. Olympic Trials in the 165 lb (75 kg) middleweight division.
+In February 2012, Claressa Shields was the youngest boxer at the U.S. Olympic Trials, winning the event in the 165 lb (75 kg) middleweight division.

 April 2012: Women's Elite Continental Championships Winner

-In April 2012, Claressa Shields won her weight class at the Women's Elite Continental Championships in Cornwall, Ontario, against Mary Spencer of Canada.
+In April 2012, Shields won her weight class at the Women's Elite Continental Championships in Cornwall, Ontario against three-time defending world champion Mary Spencer of Canada; she held an undefeated record of 25 wins and 0 losses at that point.

 May 2012: High School Junior